 Eliza

 Eliza is a modern neighborhood bistro that has earned a reputation as one of Kingston’s most consistently good restaurants, thanks to a thoughtful menu and reliable execution.
-The cooking leans contemporary American, with seasonal influences and a focus on well-prepared dishes rather than flashy trends.
+The cooking leans contemporary American with seasonal influences, and the kitchen does a good job keeping things fresh without overcomplicating the plate.

 Top Taste Restaurant